Announcing NGINX Plus R10

 NGINX Plus R10 introduces a number of additional improvements to aid you in flawless application delivery, including:

-• TCP/UDP load balancing, implemented in the Stream module, now has greater feature parity with HTTP load balancing.
-Newly supported modules and directives include split_clients for A/B testing, geoip to take actions based on the geographical location of clients, and geo to define variables based on IP address.
-More information is available through additional NGINX variables, and you can perform routing decisions using a variable as the parameter to the proxy_pass directive.
+to define variables based on IP address.
+More information is available through additional NGINX variables, and you can perform routing decisions using a variable as the parameter to theproxy_pass

-• NGINX Plus generates the new variable $request_id automatically for each new HTTP request, effectively assigning the request a unique “transaction ID”.
+automatically for each new HTTP request, effectively assigning the request a unique “transaction ID”.
 This facilitates application tracing and brings APM capabilities to log‑analysis tools.
-The transaction ID is proxied to backend applications and microservices so that all parts of the system can log a consistent identifier for each transaction.
+The transaction ID is proxied to backend applications and microservices so that all parts of the system can log a consistent identifier for each transaction. - The

-• The proxy_request_buffering, fastcgi_request_buffering, scgi_request_buffering, and uwsgi_request_buffering directives now work with HTTP/2 and can be used to toggle request buffering.
+directives now work with HTTP/2 and can be used to toggle request buffering. - The new

 NGINX Plus Extras Package Is Deprecated